-As of June 28, 2014, Seaboard had a committed line of credit totaling \$200.0 million and uncommitted lines totaling \$191.5 million.
-As of June 28, 2014, there were no borrowings outstanding under the committed line of credit and borrowings under the uncommitted lines of credit totaled \$38.0 million, with all such borrowings related to foreign subsidiaries.
-Seaboard's borrowing capacity under its uncommitted lines was reduced by letters of credit totaling \$3.7 million
+As of September 27, 2014, Seaboard had a committed line of credit totaling \$200.0 million and uncommitted lines totaling \$189.6 million.
+As of September 27, 2014, there were no borrowings outstanding under the committed line of credit and borrowings under the uncommitted lines of credit totaled \$28.8 million, with all such borrowings related to foreign subsidiaries.
+Seaboard's borrowing capacity under its uncommitted lines was reduced by letters of credit totaling \$1.4 million.

 In July 2014, Seaboard provided notice of optional prepayment to its lenders related to a credit agreement with an original maturity date of 2021.
-As a result, \$74.1 million was reclassified from long-term debt to current maturities of long-term debt as of June 28, 2014.
-The total principal payment of \$85.5 million is anticipated to be made on August 29, 2014.
-At that time, Seaboard will also be required to pay an approximately \$3.8 million fee for early payment that will be expensed in the third quarter of 2014.
-In December 2012, Seaboard provided notice of call for early redemption to holders of certain Industrial Development Revenue Bonds effective January 14, 2013.
+Accordingly, \$74.1 million was reclassified from long-term debt to current maturities of long-term debt as of June 28, 2014.
+The total principal payment of \$85.5 million was made on August 29, 2014.
+As a result, Seaboard paid a \$3.8 million fee for early payment which was charged to interest expense in the third guarter of 2014.

+In April 2013, Seaboard provided notice of call for early redemption to holders of certain Industrial Development Revenue Bonds (IDRBs) effective May 13, 2013.
+Seaboard paid \$10.8 million in the second quarter of 2013.
+In December 2012, Seaboard provided notice of call for early redemption to holders of certain IDRBs effective January 14, 2013.
 Seaboard paid \$13.0 million in the first quarter of 2013.

-As of June 28, 2014, Seaboard had cash and short-term investments of \$398.8 million, additional total net working capital of \$816.6 million and a \$200.0 million committed line of credit maturing on February 20, 2018.
+As of September 27, 2014, Seaboard had cash and short-term investments of \$419.0 million, additional total net working capital of \$856.7 million and a \$200.0 million committed line of credit maturing on February 20, 2018.
 Accordingly, management believes Seaboard's combination of internally generated cash, liquidity, capital resources and borrowing capabilities will be adequate for its existing operations and any currently known potential plans for expansion of existing operations or business segments for 2014.
 Management intends to continue seeking opportunities for expansion in the industries in which Seaboard operates, utilizing existing liquidity, available borrowing capacity and other financing alternatives.

-As of June 28, 2014, \$115.0 million of the \$398.8 million of cash and short-term investments were held by Seaboard's foreign subsidiaries and Seaboard could be required to accrue and pay taxes to repatriate these funds if needed for Seaboard's operations in the U.S. However, Seaboard's intent is to permanently reinvest these funds outside the U.S. and current plans do not demonstrate a need to repatriate them to fund Seaboard's U.S. operations.
+As of September 27, 2014, \$51.5 million of the \$419.0 million of cash and short-term investments were held by Seaboard's foreign subsidiaries and Seaboard could be required to accrue and pay taxes to repatriate these funds if needed for Seaboard's operations in the U.S. However, Seaboard's intent is to permanently reinvest these funds outside the U.S. and current plans do not demonstrate a need to repatriate them to fund Seaboard's U.S. operations.

-For the six months ended June 28, 2014, Seaboard used cash to repurchase 18,405 shares of common stock at a total price of \$53.8 million.
+For the nine months ended September 27, 2014, Seaboard used cash to repurchase 18,405 shares of common stock at a total price of \$53.8 million.
 See Note 8 to the Condensed Consolidated Financial Statements for further discussion of this item.